Venice Airport Buses

 it pays to have a backup plan--and money for a taxi--if the bus doesn't show

 up.
-(Not long ago, our daughter and grandson had a 7 a.m. flight from Marco
+(Our daughter and grandson once had a 7 a.m. flight from Marco

 Polo Airport, and the 5 a.m. bus from the Piazzale Roma failed to arrive.